The Dr Sarno Back Pain Relief Method,

 Next time his migraines started coming on, he sat down and tried to think of what anger he might be repressing.
 He says he never figured that out.

-Yet for the first time in his life, the headache did not happen. … THIS got his Attention!
+Yet for the first time in his life, the headache did not happen.

 Focusing on the present moment tends to “inhibit” (reduce or turn off) such neurophysiological phenomena.

-If I was not paying VERY close attention, the instant and nearly invisible suppression of what I was feeling, and sometimes thinking, would happen without even noticing. … Until I really started to focus on it, which helped by doing a LOT of yoga.
+If I was not paying VERY close attention, the instant and nearly invisible suppression of what I was feeling, and sometimes thinking, would happen without even noticing. … Until I really started to focus on it, which was helped by doing a LOT of yoga.

 Yet it is also well known that people who are focused more on their emotional — in-the-moment — content of life, often have a very different orientation to life than what it takes to achieve such other objectives or purposes.
+Monks in a Monastery, for example.

 The brilliant Swiss psychiatrist, Carl Jung, stated that “nothing inhibits feeling like thinking.”
 Thinking blocks the dreaded emotional experience, and it so happens that people in pain are living their lives in their head.
 The body matters in life, so healing must include becoming more physical, and living with less negative chatter. … [emphasis added ~DSL]